 Patterns can tell you if a stock is a pump and dump, especially when trading penny stocks.
 Being able to spot these patterns allows you to know when a pullback is coming.
 You can wait on an entry instead of taking a loss.

 Marijuana stocks and bitcoin sector stocks are notorious for pumping and dumping.
 Take our stock market courses to learn more about technical analysis basics, how to read stock charts, find patterns and pump and dumps.

 Only trade the stocks that have good setups.
-You don’t have to make a trade just because you have the stock on your watch list.
-Sometimes sitting out is the best play of the day.
+Do not force trades have to make a trade because the stock on your watch list.
+Sometimes no trade can be the best play of the day.